rackerlabs/rackspace-how-to/content/rackspace-email/secure-existing-webmail-private-label-site.md

 3. On the **Webmail Sites** page, locate the site that you want to secure.
 It should have a red "unlocked" icon to the right of the name.

-4. Click the 'Secure Site' action from the **Actions** drop-down.
+4. Click **Secure Site** from the **Actions** menu.

    <img src="{% asset_path rackspace-email/secure-existing-webmail-private-label-site/action_secure_sites.png %}"/>

 5. On the **Secure Webmail Site*** page, enter or verify the company information for your site.
 This information is used to register the security certificate that will secure your site.
-This information is visible by your end users, if they choose to view the certificate from their browser.
-Click 'Secure Site'.
+End users can see this information, if they choose to view the certificate from their browser.
+Click **Secure Site**.

    <img src="{% asset_path rackspace-email/secure-existing-webmail-private-label-site/secure_webmail_site.png %}"/>

-6. You will be presented with instructions to update the DNS entry for your site with new information.
-Copy these instructions by clicking **Copy Instructions** before clicking **Ok, Got It**.
+6. Copy the displayed instructions to update the DNS entry for your site with new information by clicking **Copy Instructions**.
+Then click **Ok, Got It**.

    <img src="{% asset_path rackspace-email/secure-existing-webmail-private-label-site/site_being_created.png %}"/>

-    - The DNS for most existing sites will be an A record that points to a specific IP address.
-You need to change the A record type to CNAME, and change the IP address to the hostname provided.
+    - The DNS for most existing sites will be an ``A`` record that points to a specific IP address.
+Change the ``A`` record type to ``CNAME``, and change the IP address to the hostname provided.
 For example, if your webmail site is going to be **mail.yourdomainexample.com**, you would change the hostname to **mail** or **mail.yourdomainexample.com**.
 The tables below illustrate this change.

         **Before DNS change:**